 Minutes of meeting (MOM) are instrumental to formally record discussions and decisions made in a forum about a predefined list of issues.

 MEETING MINUTES.
-Location, attendees, communication protocol, form to be used, the use itself of the minutes and the repository to store it are all variable elements, which depend on the significance of the meeting in subject and on the business we are talking about.
+Location, attendees, communication protocol, form to be used... the use itself of minutes and repositories to store them are all variable elements, which depend on the significance of the meeting in subject and on the business we are talking about.

 The intent of the post is to provide few general guidelines to draw up the summary of a business meeting, according to a template that you will find at the bottom of the page.The main purpose in collecting input and output of a meeting, particularly if it is supposed to continue after a first session, is basically to share a document listing all the agreed items, (or otherwise the different points of view) and the subsequent actions, if any.

 Usually, a set of minutes is drafted real time during the discussion, printed upon completion of the meeting, and signed in final version after review and correction of mistakes or omissions.
 A scan copy of the signed document can be circulated in un-modifiable electronic format like a PDF.

 Cover sheet: this is the section where the main references are to be shown.
 It needs to facilitate the storage of the document and its retrieval at a later stage.
 Therefore, all the necessary information are to be included in order to allow a correct index and categorization.

 From experience, the following sections are the minimum to be included:

 - Company/organization name and logo: whether it is on the top or somewhere in background, the cover sheet needs to bring out the organization owner of the document.

 - Title: it need to recall the project name and the event/milestone for which people are meeting.
 As example: Project X - Financial reconciliation meeting @ Q3 2012.